 Extreme lethargy after inhaling water

 You might assume that having a near-drowning experience would be physically and mentally exhausting, and you’d be right—but extreme lethargy after a situation like this is not normal.
 Even an incident that doesn’t seem particularly dramatic can be problematic, especially in children, and cause dry or secondary drowning.
-While rare, these conditions can cause death hours or even days after an incident, causing the vocal cords of an affected person to close up, in the case of dry drowning, or causing fluid buildup in the lungs, which occurs with secondary drowning.
+While rare, these conditions can cause death hours or even days after an incident, causing the vocal cords of an affected person to close up in the case of dry drowning, or causing fluid buildup in the lungs in the case of secondary drowning.
 Other signs after a near-drowning that should get you to the hospital right away: coughing, chest pain, trouble breathing, fever, and irritability.

 A regular nighttime cough

 If you’re not recovering from a chest cold or battling allergies, yet you’re coughing every night in bed, you could have an early sign of congestive heart failure.
 The Mayo Clinic explains that this happens because fluid builds up in the chest and heart when you’re lying flat for an extended period of time; that fluid can cause you to cough.
 While this doesn’t mean that a heart attack is imminent, your condition will worsen over time if you don’t address it.